Lesterpaintstheworld/terminal-velocity/demande.md

-## Objective for Specification Agent
+## Objective for the Redondance Agent

 ## Action Statement
 Analyze the `demande.md` file to extract and clarify the economic framework details proposed by the character Cipher, ensuring that it aligns with the Universal Basic Compute (UBC) system requirements.